5 Simples Steps To Use A Belt Sander

 So to start off, a belt with a coarser grit, somewhere around 40-100 should work just fine.
 Through this course grip, most of the starting touches will also be done such as finishes and scuffs.

 Once you get the belt, you need to open the side of the device to make a replacement.
 Release the present lever and insert the belt.
 After the work is done close the lever to secure.
+Have a look at the best belt sanders.

 2. Installing the Belt Sanders